vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1975 Krieg und Frieden aus der Sicht der Verhaltensforschung.
 M¨uncheṇEinoo, Shingo

-1999 The Autumn Goddess Festival: Described in the Purāṇas. in: M. Tanaka & M. Tachikawa (eds.), Living with Sakti ´ .
+1999 The Autumn Goddess Festival: Described in the Purāṇaṣin: ṀTanaka & ṀTachikawa (eds.), Living with Sakti ´ .
 Gender, Sexuality and Religion in

 South Asia.
 Osaka 1999.
 Senri Ethnological Studies No. 50, pp. 33–70.

-Elliot, H.M. & John Dowson
+Elliot, ḤM. & John Dowson

 1867–77 The History of India as told by its own Historians.
-The Muhammadan Period, edited from the posthumous papers of the late H.M.
-Elliot by John DowsoṇLondon.
+The Muhammadan Period, edited from the posthumous papers of the late ḤṀElliot by John DowsoṇLondon.
 8 vols.

-Emeneau, M.B.
+Emeneau, ṀB.

-1958 Oral Poets of South India—the Todas. in: Journal of American Folklore 71 (1958), 312–324.
+1958 Oral Poets of South India—the Todaṣin: Journal of American Folklore 71 (1958), 312–324.

-1988 Sanskrit Studies of M.B.
+1988 Sanskrit Studies of ṀB.
 Emeneau.
-Selected Papers, edit. by B.A. van NooteṇBerkeley.
+Selected Papers, ediṭby B.A. van NooteṇBerkeley.

 Encyclopaedia of Islam

 (EṇIs.)
 The Encyclopaedia of Islam.
 New Edition, Leiden.
 5 Vols. & Suppl.
 Encyclopaedia of Religion and Ethics

 (ERE) The Encyclopaedia of Religion and Ethics.
-Edit. by James Hastings.
+Ediṭby James Hastings.
 Edinburgh 1921.
 13 vols.

 Encyclopedia of Indian Temple Architecture

 (EITA I) South India.
 Lower Drāviḍad¯eśa 200 bc – ad 1324.
 Edited by Michael W. Meister.
-Coordinated by M.A.
+Coordinated by ṀA.
 Dhaky.
 Volume I, Part I: Text & Plates.
 Delhi 1983.
 2 vols.

 (EITA II) North India.
 Foundations of North Indian Style (c.
 250 bc – ad 1100.
-Edited by M.W.
-Meister & M.A.
+Edited by ṀW.
+Meister & ṀA.
 Dhaky & Krishna Deva.
 Vol. II.1–2.
 Princeton/New Delhi 1988.

 Entwistle, A.W.